Originally published 2/15/16.

 B+.
 Don’t ask me why.
 Just accept it.
 Haha.

-Well that’s about it for today friend!
-I hope you enjoyed this revised Sennheiser HD 201 Review, and came away with some valuable insight.
+Well, that’s about it for today my friend!
+I hope you’ve enjoyed this Sennheiser HD201 headphones review.

 All the best and God bless,